benattali/benattali.github.io/aboutme.md

 subtitle: Some cool things about me :)
 ---

 I was born in Tel Aviv, Israel and moved to Toronto, Canada at the age of 10.
 Since then I've done some back-and-forth between both countries.
-Currently I'm back in Toronto and always open to meet up with new people, play soccer, and go climbing.
+Currently I'm back in Toronto and always open to meet up with new people, play soccer, or go climbing.

 Here are some things I ♥ in no particular order: